-"For the organization, this was the new territory” saidMarcus Schoen, lead architect on the case “this was the first larger project in the organizations’ journey to modernize their legacy mainframe applications, so this was added pressure considering that they had a little experience with hosting the Kubernetes clusters” Schoen continued.
-"With VMware Cloud Foundation, we enable them to maintain a common platform and operating model” explained Schoen “they had limited team ressources, so in order to meet regulatory requirements, we needed to provide a secure test environment, where the developers could consume Kubernetes test clusters without the need of time consuming tasks such as to patch or validate the system, or to configure compliance checks."
+"For the organization, this was new territory," said Marcus Schoen, the lead architect on the case.
+"This was the first larger project in the organization's journey to modernize their legacy mainframe applications.
+Therefore, there was added pressure considering their limited experience with hosting Kubernetes clusters," Schoen continued.
+"With VMware Cloud Foundation, we enable them to maintain a common platform and operating model," explained Schoen.

+"Due to limited team resources and regulatory requirements, we needed to provide a secure test environment where developers could consume Kubernetes test clusters without the need for time-consuming tasks such as patching or validating the system, or configuring compliance checks."

-"The developers are now able to consume Kubernetes testclusters and application deployments in a self-service manner from the vRealizeAutomation catalog” Schoen explained “the clusters are deployed on demand andare automatically segregated and governed by VMware NSX-T. The whole platform is run by Instrastructure-as-Code deployments, to ensure it is repeatable from development to production."
+"The developers can now consume Kubernetes test clusters and deploy applications in a self-service manner from the vRealize Automation catalog," Schoen explained.
+"The clusters are deployed on demand and automatically segregated and governed by VMware NSX-T. The entire platform is operated through Infrastructure-as-Code deployments to ensure repeatability from development to production."